Development Director, Southeast Asia

 Mission Aviation Fellowship (MAF) is an organisation using light aircraft to deliver help and hope in over 30 developing countries.
 MAF transports patients, relief workers, produce and medical supplies to the world’s remotest regions and places of deepest human need – places where flying is not a luxury but a lifeline.

-MAF has is a brand new programme and to enable our service in this country we require a Development Director who can help us become established, form partnerships to be able to ensure maximum impact where its needed the most.
+MAF has is a brand new program and to enable our service in this country we require a Development Director who can help us become established, form partnerships to be able to ensure maximum impact where its needed the most.

-The Development Director role will focus on the development of the MAF Programme by engaging with, and building credibility with, operational partners such as Government entities, the country’s Civil Society Organisations, the private sector, and Partners in Development (ie international entities – bilateral/multilateral agencies, INGOs, UN, foundations etc).
+The Development Director role will focus on the development of the MAF Program by engaging with, and building credibility with, operational partners such as Government entities, the country’s Civil Society Organisations, the private sector, and Partners in Development (ie international entities – bilateral/multilateral agencies, INGOs, UN, foundations etc).
 This will be conducted in collaboration with MAF Institutional Funding Team (IDD).

 You will need to focus on sharing and upholding the transformational purpose and vision of MAF, recognising that a comprehensive approach to tackle deep-seated poverty and inequality is key to ensuring maximum impact.
 Recognising that the elimination of deprivation in all its forms, so that every person may enjoy fullness of life, can be achieved in part through the collaborative actions of all sectors of society, but will not be completed without the transformative work of salvation.